 - The fourth vaccine is recommended for those 12-year-olds and older who have a serious immunodeficiency disorder due to a disease or treatment.
 The fourth vaccine can be administered 3-4 months after the time the third shot was given.

-- The fourth vaccine is recommended for those aged 80 and above and to all seniors living in care homes.
+- The fourth vaccine is recommended for all seniors living in care homes.
 The fourth dose may be administered when a minimum of three months has elapsed from the third.

 - The fourth vaccine is recommended for older people who are within the scope of organised home care or informal care as well as to other older people whose health and functional capacity have similarly deteriorated.

-- The fourth vaccine is recommended for persons aged 70-79 in at-risk groups.
+- The fourth vaccine is now recommended for persons aged 18-59 in risk groups and all persons over 60 years of age.

 Appointments for COVID-19 vaccination